neo4j/neo4j-cdc-client/README.md

 # CDC Client Library for Neo4j

 **This is an INTERNAL library designed to be used inside official Neo4j connectors.
-No guarantees are made regarding API stability and support.**
+No guarantees are made regarding its API stability and support.**

 ## Adding the package as a dependency